Geometric formulation of $k$-essence and late-time acceleration: Introduction

 On the observational side, current tensions in cosmology may also call for extensions to $\Lambda$CDM and modifications of General Relativity (GR) \cite{Abdalla:2022yfr,DiValentino:2025sru}.
-One prominent example is the long-standing \textit{Hubble tension}---the discrepancy between the value of the Hubble constant $H_0$ inferred from early-time observations ($67.4 \pm 0.5$~km/s/Mpc from Planck 2018 \cite{Planck:2018vyg}) and from late-time observations ($73.04 \pm 1.04$~km/s/Mpc from the SH0ES collaboration \cite{Riess:2021jrx}).
+One prominent example is the long-standing \textit{Hubble tension}: the discrepancy between the value of the Hubble constant $H_0$ inferred from early-time observations ($67.4 \pm 0.5$~km/s/Mpc from Planck 2018 \cite{Planck:2018vyg}) and from late-time observations ($73.04 \pm 1.04$~km/s/Mpc from the SH0ES collaboration \cite{Riess:2021jrx}).
 This tension has been shown to be statistically significant and difficult to ease within the standard $\Lambda$CDM framework \cite{Verde:2019ivm,DiValentino:2020zio}.
-Moreover, it does not appear to be lessening with the onset of new observational data; for instance, the most recent surveys of the Dark Energy Spectroscopic Instrument (DESI) further point towards early versus late tensions in $\Lambda$CDM, with dynamical dark energy being preferred by the data \cite{DESI:2025zpo,DESI:2025zgx}.
-It is therefore worthwhile to explore and test alternatives models.
+Moreover, it does not appear to be lessening with the onset of new observational data; for instance, the most recent surveys of the Dark Energy Spectroscopic Instrument (DESI) further point towards tensions in $\Lambda$CDM, with dynamical dark energy being preferred by the data \cite{DESI:2025zpo,DESI:2025zgx}.
+In fact, even simple scalar field models have been shown to perform much better than $\Lambda$CDM in this regard \cite{Keeley:2025rlg,Gialamas:2025pwv}.
+It is therefore worthwhile to explore and test alternative models.